Explicit bounds from the Alon-Boppana theorem: Behavior for arbitrary and

 One can easily check using the standard relations for Chebyshev polynomials that we can take:

 Then $V_j(\alpha_m) > 0$ for every $j < 2 m$, so every $c_j$ is positive.
 This proves the proposition. \end{proof}

 Figure \ref{fig:Fms} shows graphs of $F_m(x)$ for small $m$.

 Unfortunately, while it is a linear combination of Chebyshev polynomials with positive coefficients, $\widehat{F}_m(x)$ is not suitable for constructing the bounds under consideration in this paper because it is not strictly negative for $x < \alpha_m$.
-Therefore, for any $\mu_1$ such that $\mu_1 / \sqrt{k - 1} < \alpha_m$, the bound \eqref{eq:fMaxBound} from \S \ref{sec:Explicit} is always zero.
-To explain our strategy for extracting bounds from $\widehat{F}_m$, we begin with the following lemma.
+Therefore, for any $\mu_1$ such that $\mu_1 / \sqrt{k - 1} < \alpha_m$, the bound \eqref{eq:fMaxBound} from \S \ref{sec:Asymptotic} is always zero.
+To explain our strategy for extracting bounds from $\widehat{F}_m$, we begin with the following lemma, which still follows the strategy of \cite{DSV}.

 \begin{Lemma} Let $\mathcal{I} = \mathcal{I}_1 \cup \mathcal{I}_2$ be an interval where $\mathcal{I}_1$ and $\mathcal{I}_2$ are intervals with disjoint interiors.
 Let $\nu$ be a probability measure on $\mathcal{I}$ such that $\int_{\mathcal{I}} V_j(x) \dnu \ge 0$ for all $j \ge 0$.
 Suppose that